ibrahimmkhalid/ultralytics/docs/en/integrations/paddlepaddle.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Export Ultralytics YOLO11 Models to PaddlePaddle Format | Key Features of PaddlePaddle Format
+  <strong>Watch:</strong> How to Export SFDT_Ibrahim YOLO11 Models to PaddlePaddle Format | Key Features of PaddlePaddle Format
 </p>

-The ability to export to PaddlePaddle model format allows you to optimize your [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics) models for use within the PaddlePaddle framework.
+The ability to export to PaddlePaddle model format allows you to optimize your [SFDT_Ibrahim YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim) models for use within the PaddlePaddle framework.
 PaddlePaddle is known for facilitating industrial deployments and is a good choice for deploying computer vision applications in real-world settings across various domains.

 ## Why should you export to PaddlePaddle?